Naruto: Ultimate Ninja: Naruto Shippuden: Ultimate Ninja Storm Trilogy/Legacy

 Players engage in combat by strategically moving their characters.
-These characters can level up, known as ‘awakening,’ to beat stronger opponents.
-After that, they can ‘limit break,’ to achieve an even stronger state.
+These characters can level up, known as 'awakening,' to beat stronger opponents.
+After that, they can 'limit break,' to achieve an even stronger state.
 The game features the following playable game modes: Story, Emergency Mission (Missions to get items that improve your ninjas or new ninjas), Trial Missions (get Trial Coins to Limit Break characters), Phantom Castle (fight against Teams of other players and ascend to Floor 100 - prices for each floor), Ninja Road (get an Acquisition Stone to unlock an ability of a character you own by beating all 20 maps in a row), Ninja World Clash (PvP: Build a Team and play against online opponents).
 The game is free to play, and offers in-app purchase.

+The game was removed from IOS and Android stores on February 9, 2021.